WATM-TV: Newscasts

 At the end of 2016, WATM began airing WJAC-produced newscasts under the WATM News Centre branding (the British-style spelling of "Centre" is a pun on the station serving Centre County, which contains State College).
 However, the newscasts are produced at WJAC's studios on Old Hickory Lane in Upper Yoder Township and partially anchored from the State College bureau shared with WJAC (WATM features an anchor and meteorologist based at WJAC's studios in Johnstown).
 These newscasts can be seen at 6:30 a.m. (repeat of the previous night's 11 p.m. newscast), 6 p.m., and 11 p.m.
 The newscasts are also live streamed on WATM's website.
 In addition to sharing WJAC's facilities in State College (on West College Avenue/PA 26) and Johnstown, the station also shares WJAC's bureaus in Altoona (on Beale Avenue), and DuBois (on East DuBois Avenue/PA 255; building is shared with WIFT 102.1 FM).

 On November 15, 2021, WATM-TV began airing Sinclair's The National Desk in place of the WJAC-produced early morning and late night newscasts, making them the first "Big Three" Sinclair station to air the program.
 This led to the elimination of WATM's morning news anchor and the WATM/WWCP meteorologist, along with the station not filling the open anchor position in State College.
 WWCP-TV airs The National Desk during WATM-TV's network commitments with ABC for Good Morning America.

+Four years later, WATM reverted to the ABC 23 News branding (as they used prior to 2012), as the station now focuses on the entire Johnstown-Altoona television market.